vonnieda/dimple/README.md

-# Dimple
+# Dimple Music Player

-Dimple is:
-- an open source and cross-platform music player that celebrates music and privacy.
-- an open source, cross-platform music player for the open Internet.
-- a private music streaming service, just for you, in a single app.
-- a local first, open source, music platform in an app.
+Dimple is a music player app for the future.
+It is local first, open source, private, and cross-platform.

-It runs on all the common desktops and mobiles, and gives you all the power of a streaming service in a beautiful, self-contained app.
+It runs on all the common desktops and mobiles*, and gives you all the power of an online streaming service in a single self-contained app that you own forever.

-Dimple is $6.99 on any app store, or you can download it for free right here.
-The only difference between the two is that app store sales pay for Dimple's development.

-**Dimple is my full time job and I'm working hard to make it the best music player I can.**

-If you don't purchase through an app store, please consider:
-- Donating to or sponsoring Dimple:
+If you don't purchase through an app store, please consider donating to or sponsoring Dimple:
   - Merch: https://dimple.lol/store
   - BTC: 3FMNgdEjbVcxVoAUtgFFpzsuccnU9KMuhx
   - ETH: 0xf1CE557bE8645dC70e78Cbb601bAF2b3649169A0